youyifong/tsp/README.md

 - --f is required and tells the program which image files to segment.
 The quotes around file name pattern are required, because otherwise it will be expanded by shell

-- --s If present, four additional image files will be saved: 1) _mask_outline.png that contains cell masks, 2) _mask_text.png that contains the identified numbers of cell masks, 3) _mask_point.png that contains the center point of cell masks, 4) _mask_fill.png that contains the solid fill of cell masks
+- --s If present, some additional image files will be saved.

-- --r If present, three additional result files about masks for each image will be saved: 1) _seg.npy 2) _masks.csv, 3) _cp_outlines.txt
+- --r If present, some additional files with info on the masks will be saved.

 - --model Cellpose model to use, including cyto and cytotrain7. cyto is the Cellpose default, cytotrain7 is the model from Sunwoo et al.